What is the PARVOPET natural product?

-- This remedy can be used safely for all animals (cats, dogs, rabbits, horses, etc.).
+- This natural product can be used for all animals (cats, dogs, rabbits, horses, etc.).

 Precautions for use: Shake well before use.
 Respect the dosage.

-PARVOPET remedy: 1 spray every day, in water or directly in the mouth. ** Stop when symptoms have disappeared.
+PARVOPET natural product: 1 spray every day, in water or directly in the mouth. **Stop when symptoms disappear.
+Not for prevention.
 30 ml spray bottle.

-Essential oils can negate the effect of homeopathic remedies.
+Essential oils can negate the effect of homeopathic products.

 What is parvovirus in pets?